The ea-podman Script

 Command Description Example

-backup Backup all of the configured containers.
+backup Back up all containers.

-• This option creates a backup file in the `ea-podman-backups` directory of the user's home directory.
+This option creates a backup file in the ea-podman-backups directory of the user’s home directory.

 backup